Alberda1612/KPMG-Internship/README.md

 ![](dshboard.JPG)

-Click on the link [here](https://app.powerbi.com/groups/me/dashboards/640bceec-b96c-4e13-98cf-ad2d220740ee) to interact with the dashboard.
+Click on the link :point_right: [here](https://app.powerbi.com/groups/me/dashboards/640bceec-b96c-4e13-98cf-ad2d220740ee) to interact with the dashboard.

 ## Recommendations
 1. On the dashboard, we see a list of specific new customers to target to bring in more sales to the company.